Hellmouth

-A Hellmouth, or the jaws of Hell, is the entrance to Hell envisaged as the gaping mouth of a huge monster, an image that first appeared in Anglo-Saxon art, and then spread all over Europe.
-It remained very common in depictions of the Last Judgment and Harrowing of Hell until the end of the Middle Ages, and was still sometimes used during the Renaissance and after.
-It enjoyed something of a revival in polemical popular prints after the Protestant Reformation, when figures from the opposite side would be shown disappearing into the mouth.
+A hellmouth is a depiction of the entrance to Hell as the gaping mouth of a huge monster.
+Hellmouths are first present in Anglo-Saxon art and often appear in scenes of the Last Judgment and Harrowing of Hell in the late medieval period in Europe and at times, during the Renaissance and later.
+Hellmouths were used in polemical popular prints after the Protestant Reformation, when figures from the opposite side would be shown disappearing into the mouth.
 A notable late appearance is in the two versions of a painting by El Greco of about 1578.
-Political cartoons showed Napoleon leading his troops into one.
+Political cartoons showed Napoleon leading his troops into a hell mouth.